patrickbirch/percona-server/doc/source/security/pam_plugin.rst

 .. note::

-  To use ``pam_unix``, mysql will need to be added to the shadow group in order to have enough privileges to read the /etc/shadow.
+  To use ``pam_unix``, mysql must be added to the shadow group in order to have enough privileges to read the /etc/shadow.

 A sample `/etc/pam.d/mysqld` file: ::